 A majority of tench above 8-9 lbs are female, but males of that caliber have been caught, even though they are pretty rare.
 This is why you have to look for the other features, in order to be able to tell the difference between male and female tench.

 Insider tip: You can determine the gender by the way the tench fight on the rod!

 Male and female tench can also fight differently when you have them on.
 This is not a 100% sure way of telling the difference, of course, but there is definite general pattern here!

 Quite naturally, males will often fight more aggressively than females.
 If the fish is swimming hither and thither, making wild runs into every possible directions and feeling “jumpy” on the rod, it’s most likely a male tench you got on!

 On the other hand, females, especially the larger and heavier ones, will also make escapes and runs, but theirs are simply more coordinated and calmer.
 If you have a female tench on, more likely than not, it will give you a heavy, but controlled and more “cruising” kind of fight.
 There are exceptions to this on both ends, of course!

-By the way, make sure to read this related post I wrote on everything you need to know about fishing for tench at night: Tench Fishing at Night (Best Baits and Methods)
+RELATED ARTICLE: By the way, make sure to read this related article on everything you need to know about fishing for tench at night

 What Does a Tench Look Like in General?